The Gambia–Taiwan relations: Aid

-In December 2010, Taiwan donated $300,000 to aid Gambia's health sector.
+In December 2010, Taiwan donated $300,000 to aid The Gambia's health sector.

 On 27 August 2013, the Taiwanese government donated a total sum of US$1,158,875.5 in order to provide support for two projects.
 The first sum of US$692,983.5 would be used to fulfill the requirements and the implementation of the phase three of the Old Police Line Quarters rehabilitation project.
 The remaining US$465,892 were assigned for scholarships and tuition fees for six Gambians students to study Aeronautical Engineering and maintenance skills at Spartan College of Aeronautics and Technology, USA.